 Ariel Sharon Park observation point

-The eco park project owes a lot to Environment Ministry head Gilad Erdan, and to internationally renown landscape architect Peter Latz has received a lot of media attention lately, including a recent article in the Jerusalem Post.
+The eco park project owes a lot to Environment Ministry head Gilad Erdan, and to internationally renown landscape architect Peter Latz has received a lot of media attention lately.

-The JPost article specifically reported that the park which will comprise an area of 8,000 dunam (2,000 acres) will cost more than $250 million when completed.
+The park which comprise an area of 8,000 dunam (2,000 acres) will cost more than $250 million when completed.
 Its land area will make it three times the size of New York City’s Central Park.

 A special government sponsored company, the Ariel Sharon Park Company, is a composed third by national government officials; with another third from the Tel Aviv Municipality and the remaining third from environmental organizations.
 So, far around $28 million has been spent on the project, with some of the money coming from private sources, including the Beracha Foundation, an NGO that initiated the project with the first $8 million donation.